Related ToolsBloomfireConfluenceDocument360NotionFreshdesk

 The Learning Curve Trade-Off

 Search is better than Confluence but far behind Bloomfire.
-It’s keyword-based with some fuzzy matching, but it won’t understand synonyms or context.
-Uploading a PDF means Notion searches the filename only, not the content.
+It is keyword-based with some fuzzy matching, but it will not understand synonyms or context, and an uploaded PDF is searched by filename only, not content.

 Enterprise Readiness Concerns